khulnasoft/pr-insight/docs/docs/installation/github.md

 ## AWS CodeCommit Setup

 Not all features have been added to CodeCommit yet.
-As of right now, CodeCommit has been implemented to run the Khulnasoft Merge CLI on the command line, using AWS credentials stored in environment variables.
+As of right now, CodeCommit has been implemented to run the PR-Insight CLI on the command line, using AWS credentials stored in environment variables.
 (More features will be added in the future.)
-The following is a set of instructions to have Khulnasoft Merge do a review of your CodeCommit pull request from the command line:
+The following is a set of instructions to have PR-Insight do a review of your CodeCommit pull request from the command line:

 1. Create an IAM user that you will use to read CodeCommit pull requests and post comments
     * Note: That user should have CLI access only, not Console access